6 min read · Cost

 Key takeaways

-- Manufacturer warranties cover the product; workmanship covers the install
+- You need both layers: manufacturer covers the product, workmanship covers the install

 FAQ